Contact Us for a Free Consultation (818) 781-1570

 Federal conspiracy is described under 18 U.S.C. § 371.
 It states that someone might be guilty of conspiracy if they agree with one or more other people to engage in criminal conduct and at least one of the people who were involved in the scheme takes one overt act in furtherance of it.

 18 U.S.C.
 225 defines the crime of continuing financial crimes enterprise (CFCE).
 18 U.S.C.
 208 defines the crime of acts affecting a personal financial interest.
+It's a federal crime under 18 U.S.C.
+219 for any public official or federal employee to act as an agent of a foreign entity while serving in their official role.

 Penalties for 18 U.S.C. § 201 Bribery

 If convicted of illegal gratuity to a public official, the penalties include up to two years in a federal prison and criminal fines.
-If convicted of bribery or reward of a bank officer, the penalties will depend on the amount of the something of value that you offered them.
+If convicted of bribery or reward of a bank officer, the penalties will depend on the amount of something of value that you offered them.

 If convicted of a federal conspiracy, the penalties will depend on the underlying crime and the goal of the conspiracy.
 Federal bribery is typically a felony offense, which means a conviction can result in up to five years in prison and criminal fines.